Choosing Wisely® aims to promote conversations between providers and patients by helping patients choose care that is:

 This concept was originally conceived and piloted by the National Physicians Alliance, which, through an ABIM Foundation Putting the Charter into Practice grant, created a set of three lists of specific steps physicians in internal medicine, family medicine and pediatrics could take in their practices to promote the more effective use of health care resources.
 These lists were first published in Archives of Internal Medicine.

-Recognizing that patients need better information about what care they truly need to have these conversations with their physicians, Consumer Reports is developing patient-friendly materials and is working with consumer groups to disseminate them widely.
+Recognizing that patients need better information about what care they truly need in order to have these conversations with their providers, Consumer Reports is developing patient-friendly materials and is working with consumer groups to disseminate them widely.